 The graduate program at the School of Business Administration began in 1949 with the authorization of a Master of Business Administration program.
-At that time, students were granted an M.B.A. after successfully completing 30 hours of coursework and a thesis.
 Both the B.B.A. and the M.B.A. degree programs are fully accredited by The Association to Advance Collegiate Schools of Business (AACSB International).
-The Cox School also grants a minor in business administration and a minor in business to undergraduates; a Professional M.B.A. and an Executive M.B.A.; Master of Science degrees in accounting, management and entrepreneurship; a Master of Arts/Master of Business Administration; a Juris Doctor/Master of Business Administration; as well as custom and open-enrollment Executive Education certificate programs.
+The Cox School also grants a minor in business administration and a minor in business to undergraduates; a Professional M.B.A. and an Executive M.B.A.; Master of Science degrees in accounting, management and entrepreneurship; a Master of Arts/Master of Business Administration; a Juris Doctor/Master of Business Administration; as well as custom and open enrollment Executive Education certificate programs.

 In 1965, the SMU Foundation for Business Administration was established.
 This group of advisers has helped guide the Cox School throughout the years and today is known as the Executive Board.
 Also instrumental in supporting the Cox School are members of its two successful mentoring programs: the Associate Board for M.B.A. students and the Business Associates Program for B.B.A. students.
-These two boards involve more than 220 area business leaders who volunteer their time and expertise to students who want to start making business connections for the future.
+These two boards involve more than 350 area business leaders who volunteer their time and expertise to students who want to start making business connections for the future.